Tamsyn Challenger: Work

-In February 2013, Monoculture show premiered at Beaconsfield and consisted of new large scale sculptural works that explore the relationship between social media, sexuality and self-representation.
+In 2013, Monoculture premiered at Beaconsfield and consisted of new large scale sculptural works that explored the relationship between social media, sexuality and self-representation.
 The work was recommended by the Contemporary Art Society in April 2013.
 This work was supported by the Arts Council.
 Monoculture was then shown as part of the Edinburgh Art Festival 2014, where it has been described by the New Scientist as "mesmerising and horrifying in equal measure".

-Her project Twitter Chorus was a further development taken from the ideas behind Monoculture and was voiced for the first time in England in 2015 at the Southbank Centre.
+Her vocal project Twitter Chorus was a further development taken from the ideas behind Monoculture and was voiced for the first time in England in 2015 at the Southbank Centre.
 It was subsequently performed at the New Hall Art Collection, MEC, Cambridge University in November 2015 with anarchic performance group Gaggle.
 In March 2016 this work was staged on a dramatic scale with hundreds of voices from multiple choirs as part of the Chorus Festival, Southbank Centre.

-In 2016 she returned to Summerhall with her new work HYPER BOWL, which was developed and shown for their visual art festival programme, and written up in The Times as "the paramount, walk-in art for the age of Trump".
+In 2016 she returned to Summerhall with new work, HYPER BOWL which was developed and shown for their visual art festival programme, and written up in The Times as "the paramount, walk-in art for the age of Trump".

 Free The Pussy! was Challenger's first curatorial exhibition, shown first at Summerhall alongside Pussy Riot's performance residency "Riot Days" during the Edinburgh Festival 2018.

 She made a series of new "curatorial" interventions including the controversial The Royal Pussy signage, Corridor Dancefloor and 40 second miaow clock.
 Challenger also collaborated with Yoko Ono in a reshaping text work of Ono's 1985 song ‘Hell In Paradise’ and with punk artist Jamie Reid to create Putin Trampoline, from his protest poster Free Pussy Riot.

-She has recently been making a new body of work addressing female sexuality that sees a departure from previous projects.
-The series Before you.
-With you.
-After you. is confessional and personal, and draws upon her own recent history.

-The first sculpture of this series, Empty Nest, was unveiled ahead of her David Vilaseca Lecture entitled On Truth and displayed as part of the collection in the Royal Holloway University Picture Gallery.
+The Empty Nest sculpture was unveiled ahead of her David Vilaseca Lecture entitled On Truth and displayed as part of the collection in the Royal Holloway University Picture Gallery.